 NHS Doc.
-Name: GP-PD-HandBook Authoriser: R Parish Harrogate and District NHS Foundation Trust Revision No: 015 Date of Issue: 20/10/23 Title: Pathology Users' Handbook Page 14 of 108
+Name: GP-PD-HandBook Authoriser: R Parish Harrogate and District NHS Foundation Trust Revision No: 017 Date of Issue: 08/08/2024 Title: Pathology Users' Han dbook Page 14 of 125

-- The specimen date and time (if you are giving a request form to a patient for a test to be taken at some point in the future, please enter time/date unknown as this cannot be confirmed by you). - The specimen type
+- The patient details (forename, surname, date of birth, sex, NHS number or hospital number, home address). - Whether NHS/Private - Details of the requestor (requesting doctor's name and name of the consultant responsible for the patient's care) - Name, address and telephone number or the hospital ward/source to which the report should be returned - A brief summary of the relevant clinical details. - The tests requested. - The specimen date and time (if you are giving a request form to a patient for a test to be taken at some point in the future, please enter time/date unknown as this cannot be confirmed by you). - The specimen type

 An individual form must be completed for each patient request and separate specimens should be submitted for any but the most closely related tests.
-For fertility tests, please use the name of the patient being tested, not that of their spouse - relationships can be given in the clinical details box.

-Please note that the request bags for different Pathology disciplines are colourcoded:
+Please note that the request bags for different Pathology disciplines are colour-coded:

-Blood Transfusion: RED

-Clinical Sciences (Haematology & Biochemistry): GREEN

-Histology and Non-gynaecological Cytology: BLACK
+- Blood Transfusion: RED - Clinical Sciences (Haematology & Biochemistry): GREEN - Histology and Non-gynaecological Cytology: BLACK - Microbiology: BLUE

-Microbiology: BLUE